shecodes-students/kitchen-sessions/README.md

 ```

 On OSX, you simply uncheck the checkbox next to *Renote Login*, count to three and check it again.

+> Whenever you changed `sshd_conf` you need to restart `sshd` in order for the changes to take effect. `sshd` is not consantly checking for changes in that file, instead it reads it once when it starts.

 When you try to login to your partner's machine now, you should not be asked for a password anymore!
 If the login does not work, check the file permissions.